-245. JUUL unfairly and unconscionably, knowingly and recklessly, advertised the sale of an addictive, ultrahigh nicotine product, particularly to youth, through multiple means of advertising including, but not limited to, digital, social media and influencer advertising.
+326. JUUL and the Management Defendants unfairly and unconscionably, knowingly and recklessly, advertised the sale of an addictive, ultrahigh nicotine product, particularly to youth, through multiple means of advertising including, but not limited to, digital, social media and influencer advertising.
 This advertising created the impression that JUUL was a "cool" product with a focus on images, messages, and design that appealed to youth.

-246. JUUL knew that its product was highly addictive, and that youth were particularly vulnerable.
-JUUL knew that the various states in this country, including Colorado, had long fought for protections against the nicotine and tobacco companies' efforts to maintain sales generally and target youth to obtain long-term profits for their addictive products.
-Armed with this knowledge, JUUL devised an unconscionable marketing strategy and moved swiftly to addict as many youths as possible to its product.
+327. JUUL and the Management Defendants knew that its product was highly addictive, and that youth were particularly vulnerable.
+JUUL and the Management Defendants knew that the various states in this country, including Colorado, had long fought for protections against the nicotine and tobacco companies' efforts to maintain sales generally and target youth to obtain long-term profits for their addictive products.
+Armed with this knowledge, JUUL and the Management Defendants devised an unconscionable marketing strategy and moved swiftly to addict as many youths as possible to its product.